MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 ## Phase 3 - Best Run Model Selection & Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of <b>0.873</b> which was higher than the Hyperdrive run accuracy of <b>'0.833'</b>.
+<b> Best Model Selection </b> - As can be seen from the details above, the best AutoML Run algoritm 'VotingEnsemble' gave an accuracy of <b>0.873</b> which was higher than the Hyperdrive run accuracy of <b>'0.833'</b>.
 Hence, the AutoML run best model was chosen for deployment as can be seen below.

+<b> Model Deployment </b>

 ![Figure  - AutoML Run - Model Deployment - 1 ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Deployed_Model_1.png)